-Introduction to Python testing framework
+Introduction to Python Testing framework

 Python was first published in 1991 to provide a simple, clear, human-readable, elegant, and less overcrowded language of programming for the job.
-And in testing, such qualities are a must, particularly if you have manual testers who not necessarily have programming skills in a team who are now transitioning to automation and can easily use Python’s fast-training curve.
+And in testing, such qualities are a must, particularly if you have manual testers who do not necessarily have programming skills in a team who are now transitioning to automation and can easily use Python’s fast-training curve.
 There are a number of reasons why Python is increasingly common in the field of test automation and why it is considered one of the best test automation options.
 The Zen of Python is both object-focused and functional for beginners, it has a rich package library, a large worldwide community, and a lot more.
 In this topic, we are going to learn about the Python testing framework.

 Frameworks of Python testing

 Let’s have a look at Python Testing Frameworks

 TestProject is a 100% FREE full cloud reporting automation platform.
 With Python Open Source SDK, test automation can also be easily built for mobile, web or generic use using TestProject.
 It supports both Python and Unittest frames, version 3.6 or higher.
 TestProject contains all of the required dependencies in the running of the single platform agent.
 Single Agent executable that contains all 3rd party libraries required for mobile, web, and generic testing test automation.
 The agent will conduct tests one time, so you can use Docker Agents for parallel testing.

 PyUnit (Unittest) is an inspired JUnit unit testing application for Python.
 It is the default Python test frame that comes from the Python package box and the one from which most developing companies start testing.
 There is no need to install any extra modules since it is part of the standard Python library – it comes with the Python kit from the box.
 Often the purpose of the test code is uncertain as it supports abstraction.
 A lot of boilerplate code is appropriate.

 3. Robot Framework (RF)